ga-wdi-lessons/sql-intro/sql_basics.md

 ## Performing CRUD actions with SQL

-CRUD stands for the most basic interactions we want to have with any database:
-Create, Read, Update and Destroy.
+CRUD stands for the most basic interactions we want to have with any database: **Create, Read, Update and Destroy**.

 The most common SQL commands correspond to these 4 actions...